 The Early Years and Personal Life

-During the fall of 1992, Marc Lore graduated from Bucknell University with a BA in Business Management/Economics.
-Wharton School, where he attended and obtained his MBA, is now on leave.
+In the fall of 1993, Marc Lore graduated from Bucknell University with a BA in Business Management/Economics.
+The Wharton School, where he attended and obtained his MBA, is now on leave.
 Additionally, he is a Chartered Financial Analyst (CFA).

 The girls are Sophia Lore and Sierra Lore, the children of Marc and Carolyn Elizabeth Lore.
 He is very private about the rest of his personal life.

 Lore was born on May 16, 1971, which makes him 61 years old on August 7, 2021.
 He is 1.8 meters tall, and he weighs 75 kg.

 Marc Lore Career

 In addition to having founded a company called Pit, Inc., I have founded the Global Association of Risk Professionals, the Pit, Inc., and Quidsi, Inc.